samyilin/dotfiles/README.md

    To use this method, you would need to install docker or podman on your setup.
 I would suggest podman.

-   I have 2 Dockerfile here, one Ubuntu based (more stable-ish) and one Fedora rawhide based (really cutting-edge, good for testing latest software).
-Might get an Arch Dockerfile together one day.
+   I have 3 Dockerfile here, one Ubuntu based (more stable-ish, although I use the latest Ubuntu release), one Fedora rawhide based (cutting-edge, good for testing latest software) and one Archlinux based (bleeding-edge, good for testing development software)

-   Using the appropriate Dockerfile name, the below code would generate a docker image
+   Using the appropriate Dockerfile name, the below code would generate a docker
+   image:

    ```bash
    cd $HOME